ksu-cs-textbooks/cis642-643/content/00-forward/08-643-syllabus.md

 1. Implement the features you agreed to in your sprint planning meeting
 2. Thoroughly document those features
 3. Thoroughly test or verify those features
 You should keep this in mind when you negotiate with your customers as to what features you will add to your prototype.
-In effect, you are _negotiating the critera for an acceptable grade_!
+In effect, you are _negotiating the criteria for an acceptable grade_!
 {{% /notice %}}

 Grades will be issued on a 4-point scale, with 4=A and 0=F. Grades will be issued for each category according to this breakdown: